Apple releases an upgrade to macOS yearly in the Fall. Learn how LITS plans for and supports these changes.

 Apple refers to changes within one named version of the operating system as "updates."
 Updates mainly provide security patches, though they can at times bring smaller changes to new or existing features.

-Example: The minor release to patch Sonoma from 14.5 to 14.6.1 is an example of an update
+Example: The minor release to patch macOS 15 Sequoia from 15.6.1 to 15.7 is an example of an update.

 What is a macOS upgrade?